changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 ### Structured binding

-Structured bindings provide functionality similar to the multiple return values provided in other languages.
-In the chapter on containers, we will learn that C++11 has added a `std::tuple` container for constructing a tuple that encloses multiple return values.
-But the flaw is that C++11/14 does not provide a simple way to get and define the elements in the tuple from the tuple, although we can unpack the tuple using `std::tie`
-But we still have to be very clear about how many objects this tuple contains, what type of each object is, very troublesome.

-C++17 completes this setting,
-and the structured bindings let us write code like this:
+*(since C++17)*

+**Why do we need it?** Functions frequently need to "return several values at once" — for example, a computed result together with a status flag.
+In traditional C++ we either define a dedicated struct for this, or pack the values into a `std::tuple` and return that; but getting the values back out is clumsy.
+Unpacking with `std::tie` forces us to **declare every variable in advance** and to **know exactly** how many elements the tuple holds and the type of each — and any mismatch is an error.

+**What problem does it solve?** C++17's **structured bindings** let us, in a single line, "unpack" a tuple, a `std::pair`, a raw array, or a struct with public data members, and bind the pieces directly to a set of **named** variables, with the types deduced by the compiler:

 ```cpp
 #include <iostream>